What Does the Bible Say about Baptism?

 2. Baptism is to becoming a Christian what the wedding ceremony is to becoming married.

 Is baptism the first step of obedience?
 Is it merely an outward sign of an inward reality?
 There are actually no Scriptures that teach these concepts.
 Instead, Scripture presents baptism as a covenant-making moment.
 As in a wedding ceremony we express commitments to God and each other, in baptism we commit ourselves to Jesus, calling on his name, and God commits to us that he will wash our sins away.
 As Paul was told in Acts 22:16, “Get up, be baptized and wash your sins away, calling on his name.”

+What does the Bible say about baptism?
 “Get up, be baptized and wash your sins away, calling on his name.”

 The normative point of salvation for Christians in the early church was baptism.
 Even here it is not the ritual itself or the water that saves, but the commitment that one makes to Jesus as Lord.
 Salvation is a relationship.
 Baptism in Christianity, just as a wedding in marriage, is simply the way of entering into that relationship.

 3. Baptism expresses repentance from sinful lifestyles.

 Faith is like a coin with two sides.
 One side is the commitment to trust and follow Jesus, and the other side is to turn away from sinful lifestyles.
 As Paul said in Scripture, “I have declared to both Jews and Greeks that they must turn to God in repentance and have faith in our Lord Jesus” (Acts 20:21).

 Romans 6:4 makes this point clear when it describes baptism as the moment we were spiritually raised “from the dead through the glory of the Father,” so “we too may live a new life.”

 4. Baptism was the normative time when sins were forgiven in the Bible.